Wilfred/babyc/README.md

 * optimizer: no constant propagation
 * optimizer: no loop unrolling
 * optimizer: no function inlining
-* optimizer: no peephole simplifications
+* optimizer: no peephole various simplifications
 * optimizer: no dead code elimination
 * optimizer: no red zone shortcuts
 * optimizer: no optimizer at all .....